[Date City, Fukushima Prefecture] A journey around the sacred mountain power spot, Reizan Town, Date City

 Reizan Taiko is said to have begun in the Kanbun era of the Edo period and has a history of over 350 years.
 Approximately 60 sets of taiko drums have been preserved and passed down within the town, making it one of the leading taiko towns in the country

-Every August, the Reizan Taiko Festival is held, where drummers from each region's taiko preservation societies gather to perform powerful, simultaneous drumming.
+The Reizan Taiko Festival is held every August, where drum societies from each district gather to showcase powerful, simultaneous drumming.

 I have also visited the Reizan Taiko Festival, and the rhythmic sounds of the drums are overwhelming!
 They are very powerful and moving.
 The traditional drums, which have a history of over 350 years, have been carefully passed down in the local community